zipvilization/Zipvilization/world/solumtools/index.md

 AI can use:

+**The Atlas**

-**The Atlas** to understand meaning.
+to understand meaning.

+**Canonical Rules**

-**Canonical rules** to understand relationships.
+to understand relationships.

+**SolumTools**

-**SolumTools** to understand current measurable state.
+to understand current translated state.

 That reduces the need to infer missing facts.

 If a signal does not exist, AI should not manufacture it.

-If a metric cannot be deterministically derived, it should not be presented as fact.
+If a value cannot be deterministically derived, it should not be presented as fact.

 If a mechanic belongs to a future Chapter, it should not be exposed as if it were already active.

+If a graphical representation conflicts with valid data, the data takes precedence.

 > **Evidence before narrative.**